hartwigmedical/scripts/peach/README.md

 * The variant rs id matches one of the calls rs id's.
 * The covered positions of the variant (partially) match the covered positions of the call.

-The observed and unobserved V37 calls together form the list of calls that will be considered by PEACH.
+The observed and inferred V37 calls together form the list of calls that will be considered by PEACH, which we will call the *combined V37 calls*.

+TODO: annotation and filter

-### Add V38 Information to Calls
+### Add Panel Information to Calls
 TODO: write

+For each of the combined V37 calls, an attempt is made to find a variant in the panel JSON that has the same v37 position and reference allele.

+If succesful:
+* If the rs id of the call has not been set, then it is set to the value from the panel JSON.
+* The correct annotation and filter wrt v38 are determined.

+TODO: details

+If unsuccesful:
+* Set annotation and filter wrt v38 as "UNKNOWN".

+TODO: more?

+Let's call these calls with both v37 and v38 details *full calls*.

 ### Infer Haplotypes
 TODO: write

+Haplotypes are called for each gene separately.
+First, collect the full calls that correspond to that gene.
+Second, extract the alt alleles wrt v38 from these full calls, and count the number of times each combination of position (v38) and alt allele (v38) occurs.
+Third, use recursive descent to determine all haplotype combinations that perfectly explain all of these variants.
+If there are no such combinations, then no haplotypes can be called for this gene.
+If such combinations do exist, then the fourth step is to determine the length of each valid haplotype combination contains, where the *length* homozygous haplotype calls count as two haplotypes.

+TODO: example

 ### Produce Output
 TODO: write